 The later departure leaves at 2pm and is a more condensed trip, arriving back in Te Anau at 6.30pm –

 Fly-Cruise-Fly: You are flown into Milford, depart on a cruise, and then return in the plane to Te Anau.
 Flights are on demand and can leave between 9:30am and 2pm –

 Milford Overflight: Same flight route as the flight and cruise without landing – With landing –

 Milford to Sutherland Falls then Mount Tutoko Glaciers and return via Mouth –

-We strongly recommend the best option is to go on the longer flight which takes you on a journey in a great big circle around Milford.
+The flight takes you on a journey in a great big circle around Milford.
 The flight covers a distance of 130km and displays more mind blowing scenery from start to finish than any other flight anywhere in the world.

 “Fiordland, a vast tract of mountainous terrain that occupies the south-west corner of South Island New Zealand, is one of the most astounding pieces of land anywhere on God’s earth, and one’s first impulse, standing on a cliff top surveying it all, is simply to burst into spontaneous applause.
 It is magnificent.”
 Douglas Adams – author of The Hitchhiker’s Guide to the Galaxy